-An announcement was released during the investor relations presentation of Delta Air Lines yesterday that within the next eight months, seven seats will be removed from the Business Elite cabin of its fleet of Boeing 777-200 aircraft and replaced with 30 seats in the economy class cabin” is what I wrote in this article which was posted on Thursday, December 12, 2013.
+An announcement was released during the investor relations presentation of Delta Air Lines on Wednesday, December 11, 2013 that within the next eight months, seven seats would be removed from the Business Elite cabin of its fleet of Boeing 777-200 aircraft and replaced with 30 seats in the economy class cabin, as I wrote in this article which was posted on Thursday, December 12, 2013.
 “This, of course, elicited the response by some FlyerTalk members that this news negates the perceived benefits announced two days ago with the introduction of Global Upgrades and Regional Upgrades, of which there will supposedly be fewer opportunities to use these upgrade instruments.”

 I then asked: “Does it?”